Koh Samui Entry Requirements

 Includes

-60 days for tourist visa (single or multiple entry available)
+60 days typical for tourist visa

 Arrival Process